 5. Other skin condition

-A lump on finger may appear due to other types of skin conditions.
-There are several types of skin infection or conditions that can lead to bump of your fingers and other parts of your body.
+A lump on the finger may appear due to other types of skin conditions.
+There are several types of skin infections or conditions that can lead to bumps on your fingers and other parts of your body.
 Some of these conditions include:

 Scabies: it is caused by parasitic mites that lead to itchy bumps on the finger

 Eczema: This is a chronic autoimmune disorder that may lead to the development of red itchy bumps on your finger that ooze and crust over